Ari-S-123/Poem-Portal/README.md

 1. Clone the repo.

+2. Make sure you are using Node 20.

+3. Run `npm install -g pnpm` to install pnpm.

-2. Run `npm install` to install the dependencies.
+4. Run `pnpm install` to install the dependencies.

-3. Run `npm run dev -- --open` to start the development server and open the app in a new browser tab.
+5. Run `pnpm run dev -- --open` to start the development server and open the app in a new browser tab.